Skip to main content

 Low appraisal — what you actually do

-- Tidewater initiative.
+1. Tidewater initiative.
 Before the appraiser finalizes a value below contract, they notify the lender.
 Per VA Circular 26-17-18, your lender has 48 hours to submit additional comparable sales.
-A good buyer's agent builds a Tidewater packet with three to five strong comps within a half mile and 90 days.
-This works more often than the formal ROV.
+The Tidewater packet itself — three to five strong comps within a half mile and 90 days — comes from the listing agent, who knows the property and the surrounding market.
+A good buyer's agent helps the listing agent compile the right comps and makes sure the packet gets in front of the lender, appraiser, and underwriter before the 48-hour window closes.
+This collaborative approach works more often than the formal ROV.

 6. Closing Costs + Concessions